rotki/rotki/docs/api.rst

          "message": ""
       }

-  :resjson object result: object with the ids of the events for which the reminders were created succesfully and for which it failed.
+  :resjson object result: object with the ids of the events for which the reminders were created successfully and for which it failed.
 If none failed the failed key is not returned.
   :statuscode 200: Entry correctly stored.
   :statuscode 401: No user is currently logged in.
   :statuscode 409: Failed to validate the data.